hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Capstone Project/Project/Capstone Project_Module9_Azure Administrator Course for AZ-103 AZ-104.md

 Regions to use "West US 3" and "East US"

 1. **[[Set Up Virtual Networks and VM]]s:**
 2. **[[Clone the GitHub Repository]]:**
 3. **[[Configure VMs]]:**

-4. **Set Up Application Gateways:**

-    - In each region, configure an Application Gateway.
-    - Set up the Application Gateway to direct `example.com` to the home page hosted on VM2.
-    - Set up the Application Gateway to direct `example.com/upload` to the upload page hosted on VM1.
-    - Configure the Application Gateway to use custom error pages by pointing the 403 and 502 error responses to `error.html`.
-5. **Configure Storage Account:**

-    - Host `error.html` as a static website in your Storage Account.
-    - Create a container named `upload` in the Storage Account, to be used by the upload page for storing files.
-6. **Implement VNet-VNet Peering:**

-    - Establish VNet-to-VNet peering between Vnet 1 and Vnet 2 to allow the two VNets to communicate directly over the Azure backbone network.
-7. **Set Up Azure Traffic Manager:**

-    - Configure the Azure Traffic Manager to manage traffic to both Application Gateways.
-    - Ensure the Traffic Manager distributes traffic optimally between the East US and West US regions.
-8. **DNS and Traffic Routing:**

-    - The domain name `example.com` referred to in the instructions is managed by the Traffic Manager.
-    - Adjust your DNS settings to ensure that `example.com` points to the Traffic Manager's DNS name, which in turn will route to the appropriate Application Gateway depending on the traffic routing method chosen (e.g., performance, failover, round-robin).
-9. **Testing:**

-    - After the deployment, test the website by accessing `example.com` and `example.com/upload` to ensure they are routed correctly.
-    - Test the error page redirection by triggering 403 and 502 errors and confirming that the custom `error.html` page is displayed.
-10. **Monitoring and Management:**

-    - Monitor the VMs, Application Gateways, and Traffic Manager for health and performance.
-    - Set up alerts for any issues that might arise.

-Remember to replace `example.com` with the actual domain name provided by the Traffic Manager and to update the DNS records accordingly.
-Ensure that you follow the Azure best practices for security and management throughout the implementation.

 ---

-# REDOING

 I already have the same Virtual Network